enesyesil/me-enesyesil-dotcom/src/lib/posts/beyond-probability.md

 What matters is not the label but the effect: unlike randomness, which bends the curve, a Metasystemic Rupture **overrides the curve entirely**.
 It rewrites the rules of the system itself.

 By naming it as such, I want to distinguish it from both the predictable patterns of systemic science and the extreme randomness of stochastic events.
-A Metasystemic Rupture is a different category — the one true breaker of systemic order.
+A Metasystemic Rupture is a different category, the one true breaker of systemic order.

 ---